Magy2211/SOEN341_PROJECT/README.md

 # Language Used

-This project is written in C# for ease of use with web development.
+This project is written in Java and HTML for ease of use with web development.